Amphetamine Addiction Treatment

 Binge-and-crash patterns, where intense use is followed by exhaustion, low mood, irritability, and cravings.

-Amphetamine use alongside alcohol, cannabis, cocaine, benzodiazepines, or sleeping tablets.
+Amphetamine use alongside alcohol, cocaine, cannabis, opioids, benzodiazepines, or other drugs.

 Signs & Symptoms